input-output-hk/essential-cardano-content/content/video/cardano-the-epicenter-of-a-global-network-of-contributors-and-collaborators.md

 ✅[Adapting On-Chain Reputation to Catalyst Voices](https://www.lidonation.com/sw/proposals/adapting-on-chain-reputation-to-catalyst-voices-f12):

-Our proposal will put our role-based skill building, reputation building, collaboration, and contribution infrastructure at the service of the Catalyst Voices project and the Catalyst community.
+Our proposal will put our role-based skill-building, reputation-building, collaboration, and contribution infrastructure at the service of the Catalyst Voices project and the Catalyst community.

 ✅[Developing a Self Sovereign On-chain Identity (SSOI)](https://www.lidonation.com/sw/proposals/developing-a-self-sovereign-on-chain-identity-ssoi-f12):